Ferry to Heraklion

-Except for the many interesting places and sceneries, Heraklion, Greece, is very lively with many eating places, bars, shops, beaches, hotels and it’s assured that you will have many options during your stay.
+Except for the many interesting places and sceneries, Heraklion in Greece, is very lively with many eating places, bars, shops, beaches, hotels and it’s assured that you will have many options during your stay.
 It is recommended to try all the local products and Cretans’ alcohol drink, raki, at any of the city’s restaurants.
 Furthermore, keep in mind that you will have to do a little research in order to find Heraklion’s hidden beauty.
 The Cretan culture along with the charm of the place will definitely make your summer vacation very memorable.
 Book your Heraklion ferry tickets through our booking engine while also compare prices and get delightful discounts.

-The busy Heraklion port is located on the northern side of the city, hosting many ships and passengers daily.
+The busy Heraklion ferry port is located on the northern side of the city, hosting many ships and passengers daily.
 Athens to Heraklion is the most common route and more specifically from Piraeus, starting both in the morning and at night.
 It is worth mentioning that passengers who are using the camping on board option and travel from Italy to Greece, cannot continue staying in their vehicle during the Piraeus to Heraklion crossing and have to book a standard fare for passengers and vehicle instead.
 The average voyage time is 9 hours and there are only big conventional ships operating with many accommodation facilities and amenities onboard.